-You will have an appraisal each year in which your progress will be reviewed by the CDT Programme Committee.
+You will have an appraisal each year following which your progress will be reviewed by the CDT Programme Committee.

-You will be sent appraisal information by the CDT Support Team in February of each year.
 The submission date for your appraisal report will be in May.
-Your supervisors review your report and complete a Supervisor Report Form.
-All the reports are passed onto an Independent Reviewer who have a meeting with the students they are allocated in June.
+Your supervisors review your appraisal report and complete their reports.
+All the reports are passed onto an independent reviewer who has a meeting with the student in June.

-The Independent Reviewer is an academic associated with the programme who is an expert in the area of your project research.
-The Independent Reviewer will provide you with guidance, and it is intended that you have the same independent reviewer during the four years of your study.
+The independent reviewer is an academic associated with the programme and may be experienced in your research field.
+The independent reviewer will provide you with guidance, and it is intended that you have the same independent reviewer during the four years of your study.
 The Independent Reviewer does not make a recommendation on progression to the next academic year.